SIMEXP/niak/pipe_basc.md

 The inputs of the pipelines are:

- * The pipeline requires fully preprocessed fMRI datasets.
-This is typically the output of ''niak_pipeline_fmri_preprocessing'', but the preprocessing can be done with any package.
+ * Preprocessed fMRI datasets.
- * An analysis mask.
-This is a (3D) binary mask, at the same resolution and in the same space as the preprocessed datasets.
-The region growing will be applied only to the voxels within the mask.
+ * A (3D) binary brain mask,The BASC will be applied only to the voxels within the mask.
  * A mask of brain areas.
-By default, this is the AAL template (see notes below).
-The region growing is applied on the concatenated time series of all subjects.
-To limit the memory demand, this step is applied independently in each of the areas.
-This input is optional.
-If unspecified, the region growing is performed on the whole analysis mask at once.
-The mask of areas needs to be at the same resolution and in the same space as the preprocessed datasets.
+The region growing is applied on the concatenated time series of all subjects in each area oo limit the memory demand.

 ### Preprocessed fMRI data